Free Radicals and Heart Disease

 A free radical is a highly reactive or "oxidative" molecule that can bind to and destroy cell membranes and can damage DNA codes within the cell's nucleus.

 Free-radical damage has been shown to be responsible for the initiation of heart disease as well as cancer.

 A group of compounds called antioxidants come to the rescue.
 The evidence is compelling that antioxidant vitamin supplementation can play a strong role in reducing free radical damage.

 In a recent double-blind placebo-controlled trial, 520 high risk patients in Finland were given 200 mg per day of Vitamin E, 500 mg per day Vitamin C, both or neither.
 A 45% reduction in atherosclerosis was found among men who were taking the Vitamin C and Vitamin E combination.

 The research was conducted by the Antioxidant Supplementation Atherosclerosis Prevention Study and reported in Family Practice News.

 Footnote: If you are taking a "one a day" multivitamin check the amount of antioxidants shown on the label.
-Most inexpensive formulas (such as Centrum Silver) contain only 60 mg of vitamin C and 45 IU of vitamin E, which are key free radical fighters.
+Most inexpensive formulas (such as Centrum Silver) contain only 60 mg of vitamin C and 45 IU of vitamin E.

 Finding a high quality natural vitamin that meets the needs of both women and men can be difficult.
-My favorites are Vital Life Nutritionals Food Rich formulas for men and women.
+My favorites are XTend Life's Total Balance formulas.
 They do a great job of "exterminating" heart disease free radicals.